 You’re reading one!

 This is the perfect example of a list of best practices, resources, or tools.
 I’m giving you a comprehensive list of every way you can go about generating leads from your website.
 This type of article can boost your readers’ overall knowledge of a subject very quickly as they develop a trusted relationship with your brand and receive the subtle influence that moves them further along in their buyer’s journey.
 This also helps to position you as an expert, without pushing any product.

 Giving your visitors everything they need to aid them in their pursuit of a solution to their problem adds up to one thing—value.
 You’re providing them with a powerful tool to guide their hand as they go about their decision-making process.

 25. Publish and optimize evergreen content

 Evergreen content is that which is so informative, valuable, and engaging that it stays relevant for a much longer time than your average blog post.
 The best blogs provide content that is so useful that their posts continue to rank for years after they are published.
-These supremely valuable posts typically generate traffic for much longer that your “this is what I did today” posts.
+These supremely valuable posts typically generate traffic for much longer than your “this is what I did today” posts.

 You can create evergreen content for just about any niche, so consider an article’s longevity before you sit down to write.
-What can you write about that will be relevant, useful, and engaging in a year’s time?
-“Fall Scarf Trends for 2016” won’t matter after a few months, but “A Timeless Guide to Boot Pairing” will rank for much longer.
+What can you write about that will be relevant, useful, and engaging in a year?
+“Fall Scarf Trends for YEAR” won’t matter after a few months, but “A Timeless Guide to Boot Pairing” will rank for much longer.

 While you’re planning out your blog topics, make sure your list includes evergreen content and don’t forget to optimize your post, so Google finds them relevant.